 Whatever type of biking you enjoy, the Kickapoo Valley Reserve has something to offer.
 The unsurpassed beauty to be found in this part of southwestern Wisconsin will surprise you with every bend in the road.
 Whether you choose to stick to the pavement or want to challenge yourself on grueling primitive mountain bike trails, this area can accommodate you.

-There are over 25 miles of paved roads in and around the Reserve with a number of connecting roads that expand the network to over 100 miles in the immediate vicinity.
+Old Hwy 131 Trail is 4.5 miles of paved greenway trail within the Reserve.
+No motorized vehicles are allowed on this stretch of trail.
+There are over 25 miles of paved public roads in and around the Reserve with a number of connecting roads that expand the network to over 100 miles in the immediate vicinity.

 Although traffic is light on area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.